How To Do A Zero Based Budget-Why It’s The Best Method

 Groceries

 Food is probably the biggest area that you can cut in your budget.
-I looked up the numbers for the average cost of a family of 3.
-In my house, it’s me, my husband and a grown son.
-For the “thrifty plan”, it’s $465, Low Cost is $600, Moderate is $731 and the Liberal plan is $911.
-Well, I can tell you that by using meal planning, store coupons, buying store brands and cutting out the processed foods, I spend just under $400 a month and we eat very well and we eat healthy.
+I looked up the numbers for the average cost of a family of 4 and as of March 2024, the USDA recommends a family of four on a thrifty budget spend $976.60 monthly and $1,585.20 for a liberal budget.
+That’s crazy!!
+I can tell you that by using meal planning, store coupons, buying store brands and cutting out the processed foods, I spend just about $500 a month for 3 people (Me, my husband and my mom) and we eat very well and we eat healthy.
 This includes toiletries as well as food.
 Start keeping track of your receipts for a month and add them up to get an idea of what you’re actually spending.
 You might get a shock!
 But this is easy to remedy.

 Why Does Zero Based Budgeting Work?